frontendfrequencies/Home/responsive-web-design/day-2.md

 **Overall format:** `<element attribute="value"></element>`

-herf = URL for a hyperlink
+href = URL for a hyperlink (think, "Hey, let's reference this URL!")

-target = the text you want to hyperlink
+target = the text you want to hyperlink (t for target, t for text)

 ### Example:
 Code: `<a href="https://frontendfrequencies.dev/" target="_blank">Check out my developer project!</a>`
 Rendered Output: <a href="https://frontendfrequencies.dev/" target="_blank">Check out my developer project!</a>

+`target="_blank"` opens the link in a new browser tab (super cool!)